 There’s a good chance you’ve heard of strawberry poke cake, the kind that commonly uses boxed gelatin, store-bought cake mix and Cool Whip.
 While I’m all for saving time in the kitchen, I’m not crazy about the long ingredient lists on boxed mixes.

 So I made some changes to the original recipe and created a strawberry jam cake which is something much better and fresher tasting than the traditional strawberry jello poke cake.
-In this recipe, the flavor of Jello is replaced with not-too-sweet, homemade strawberry jam that’s spread over a soft buttermilk cake.
+In this recipe, the flavor of jello is replaced with not-too-sweet, homemade strawberry jam that’s spread over a soft buttermilk cake.

 Once baked, the cake gets poked with holes, (like in a caramel heath bar cake) the strawberry filling goes into the holes and infuses its flavor throughout the entire cake.
 And because of the jam-filled holes, the cake is soft and moist on the inside.